 As part of its long-term incentive program, Alvotech hf. had entered into "phantom share agreements," which were defined as Share Appreciation Rights ("SARs") for financial purposes, with certain members of management.
 The vesting conditions of the SARs under the phantom share agreements were linked to certain milestones in our operations and the payment amounts were determined by the increase in our market value from the grant date of the SARs until the triggering event occurred.
 The SARs did not give the beneficiaries dividend rights, voting rights or the right to purchase shares of Alvotech but required Alvotech to pay the beneficiaries a cash payment associated with the occurrence of certain designated triggering events.
 In conjunction with the Business Combination, Alvotech terminated deferred compensation arrangements by entering into settlement agreements with the three former employees and one current employee that had outstanding rights under the phantom share agreements of \$38.1 million as of the Closing.
-Alvotech agreed with one former employee to settle his claim by paying a one-time lump sum of \$1.5 million, reduced by any applicable tax withholdings and pension fund contribution, on June 16, 2022.
 Alvotech further agreed with the two other former employees to settle each of their respective claims of \$17.5 million, as may be reduced by any applicable tax withholdings, through the allocation of a number of Ordinary Shares by dividing their respective claims by a per share price of \$10.00, rounded to the nearest whole share.
-The shares will be allocated to them on June 16, 2023, one year and one day following the Closing.
-Alvotech also agreed with one current employee to settle his outstanding claim of \$1.5 million in either shares or cash, payable on June 16, 2023, one year and one day from the Closing.
-Alvotech settled the remaining SARs through the issuance of fully vested RSUs.
+The shares were allocated to them on 16 June 2023, one year and one day following the Closing which was settled in cash on 16 June 2023.